EthereumAIFoundation/explorer/web3j-app/docs/source/transactions.rst

 Transaction mechanisms
 ----------------------

-When you have a valid account created with some Ether, there are two mechanisms you can use to transact with Ethereum.
+When you have a valid account created with some EtherAI, there are two mechanisms you can use to transact with EthereumAI.

 #. :ref:`signing-via-client`
 #. :ref:`offline-signing`